-Considers the substance, form, and mechanics of corporate mergers, acquisitions, and reorganizations.
-Explores generally the tax, S.E.C., accounting, and successor liability considerations that apply to such transactions.
-Also considers topics such as the motives for corporate acquisitions; theory and evidence on whether acquisitions enhance shareholder and social wealth; mechanics of various acquisition techniques and tactics (including target defensive measures); and the traditional corporate law framework in which these techniques and tactics are situated.
+This course considers the substance, form, and mechanics of corporate mergers, acquisitions, and reorganizations.
+It explores generally the tax, SEC, accounting, and successor liability considerations that apply to such transactions.
+It also considers topics such as the motives for corporate acquisitions; theory and evidence on whether acquisitions enhance shareholder and social wealth; mechanics of various acquisition techniques and tactics (including target defensive measures); and the traditional corporate law framework in which these techniques and tactics are situated.